 Both Spanner and Calvin are exciting advancements in the area of strongly consistent database design.
 As summarized in the table above, each approach comes with its own set of trade-offs.
-Picking a Calvin derivative database makes sense for a distributed-transaction-heavy workload with high concurrent access to the same set of keys.
-The more important question is how future-proof the database is with regard to changing application needs from say distributed-transaction-heavy to single-key-or-shard-transaction heavy or from on-premises to public cloud.
+Picking a Calvin derivative database makes sense for a distributed-transaction-heavy workload with high concurrent access to the same set of rows.
+The more important question is how future-proof the database is with regard to changing application needs from say distributed-transaction-heavy to single-row-or-shard-transaction heavy or from on-premises to public cloud.
 A more detailed comparison with Spanner derivatives such as YugaByte DB becomes inevitable then.

 Specifically, YugaByte DB handles both distributed-transaction-heavy workloads (by virtue of its globally distributed transaction manager) and on-premises deployments (with tunable max clock skew) very well.
 As transactional applications become more geo-distributed and more read-latency-sensitive, application developers can leverage YugaByte DB as the highly elastic system-of-record database that helps them release faster.
 This is because developers are now free to concentrate on the business layer of the application without getting bogged down with expensive migrations in the database layer.

 - Read our previous post on “Implementing Distributed Transactions the Google Way: Percolator vs. Spanner.”